mushroomlabs/django-activitypub-toolkit/docs/pages/references/serializers.md

     return False  # Others can't see followers
 ```

-### Combined with Framing
+### Field-Level Exclusion

-Access control happens at serialization time.
-Framing happens
+Access control happens at serialization time, completely excluding
-afterward and only sees fields that passed access control.
-This means
-sensitive fields are completely excluded from the document, not just
+fields from the document before they are even serialized.
-hidden by framing.

 ## Performance Considerations